roe-dl/weewx-sqlupload/README.md

 supplement to WeeWX skins to use the database on the web server for uninterrupted availability of the web pages

-## What problem this uploader addresses

-If you upload your skin using FTP there is a short period of time the web server cannot deliver the page once every archive interval.
-This happens while it saves the uploaded page to its memory.
+## Why use SQLupload?

+You sure experienced this situation: You accessed your weather website, and you got an incomplete or defective result, or even a 403 or 404 error message.
+Some seconds later, when you press "reload", all is perfect again.

+What is the reason for that behavior?

+At the end of the archive interval - typically every 5 minutes - WeeWX newly creates the web pages and uploads them to the web server.
+While the file is written, it is incomplete on the server.
+If you then access it at the same time, you get a page that looks damaged or no page at all.
+This happens more often than you would guess.

 To prevent this you could use `rsync`, but unfortunately this is not available with all web space providers.
 On the other hand, all of them provide databases.
 So, what about uploading the web pages using such a database?

 This extension tries to do so.
 Put it between the skin configuration and the FTP uploader configuration in `weewx.conf`.
-It then uploads the web pages to the database and replaces the original HTML files by PHP files that query the database for the text of the web page and deliver it to the user.
-Links are adjustet automatically.
+It then uploads the data to the database and replaces the original files by PHP scripts that query the database for the content and deliver it to the user.
+Links are adjusted automatically.

 So no changes to the original skin are required.
 It's simple.
-See [here](#simple-configuration-for-use-together-with-the-built-in-seasons-skin) how to use it for the WeeWX built-in Seasons skin.
+See [here](#simple-configuration-for-use-together-with-the-built-in-seasons-skin) how to use it for the WeeWX built-in **Seasons skin**.

 The content of the PHP files does not change between consecutive report creation cycles.
 And the original WeeWX FTP uploader does not upload files that did not change.
-So there is always a valid web file on the server now with no interruption.
+So there is always a valid web file on the server now with no interruption any more.

 ## Prerequisites